 5. Open Cypher, and click the MIDI assignment button in the bottom left corner.

 6. Choose a control by clicking on it.
 As Cypher receives MIDI from MidiShaper on MIDI CC 9, this knob will instantly start moving and display "9".

-If you want to assign more parameters, use MidiShaper's "Teach MIDI CC"-menu.
-As long as a number is chosen there, only this gets sent out and you can assign it in one of the DCAM synths.
-As soon as the control is assigned, set MidiShaper's "Teach MIDI CC"-menu to "Off" again.
+If you want to assign more parameters, use MidiShaper's "Teach"-menu.
+As long as a number is chosen there, only this gets sent out, so you can assign it.
+As soon as the control is assigned, set MidiShaper's "Teach"-menu to "Off" again.